-- 1. If applicable, attach a monitor, keyboard, and mouse to the appliance or server.
-(See System 100 Appliance Quick Start Guide or Server Quick Start Guide for connection details.) - 2.
-Reboot the device.
+1. If applicable, attach a monitor, keyboard, and mouse to the appliance or server.
+(See System 100 Appliance Quick Start Guide or Server Quick Start Guide for connection details.)

+- 2. Reboot the device.
 (See Rebooting or Shutting Down for instructions on rebooting via the Console UI.) - 3.
-Note
+After the BIOS loads, when the following screen appears on the monitor immediately move the cursor to the previous version using the ↑ or ↓ arrow keys.